redhat-nfvpe/kube-ansible/README.md

 # kube-centos-ansible

-Install kubernetes 1.5 on a cluster of CentOS VMs, including CNI pod networking (defaults to Flannel, also supports Weave, and looks to other plugins for future versions).
+Install kubernetes 1.5 on a cluster of CentOS VMs, including CNI pod networking (defaults to Flannel, also has ability to deploy Weave and Multus).

 ## Want some more detail?